ElectricRCAircraftGuy/eRCaGuy_PathShortener/README.md

 1. [x] fix illegal chars paths.
 Parallel make the changes in the too-long paths list if the path was in that list too (find a way to search for it, using its length as the index key)
 1. [x] fix too long paths
 1. [x] print the before and after paths.
-1. [ ] produce before and after `tree` lists. `meld` compare the before and after tree lists.
+1. [x-did file paths instead] produce before and after `tree` lists. `meld` compare the before and after tree lists.
 When meld is closed, let my program terminate

 Sun.
 8 Sept.
 2024
 1. [x] Index into a sorted list.
 Can you? yes!